 CRS offers regular training opportunities for member congregations and outside leaders and organizations.
 Building powerful, knowledgeable leaders who can win change is central to the mission of CRS.
 If you would like us to bring an individualized training to your church, school, or organization, contact Delia Ramirez, at email@example.com

-Presented by Community Renewal Society's Organizing staff and focused on faith-based principles, this three-day training identifies key organizing principles, how values influence those principles, and how you can become an effective organizer and leader.
+Presented by CRS' Organizing staff and focused on faith-based principles, this three-day training identifies key organizing principles, how values influence those principles, and how you can become an effective organizer and leader.
 Participants will engage in organizing training with seminarians, community leaders, partners and church leaders committed to social justice, and will experience the richness of relationship and collaboration that effective organizing offers.
 Sessions include:

 - The Melian Debate

 The training runs from 9:00 a.m. to 7:00 p.m. the first two days and 9:00 a.m. - 5:00 p.m. on the third day.
 Register early to receive the discounted $300 rate, or pay the standard rate of $350.
 Sponsored leaders from member congregations should contact their organizers for a discounted rate.
 For more information contact Delia Ramirez, firstname.lastname@example.org.

 Offered to member congregations in two sessions of two and a half hours each, this training provides congregations with the basic skills to build relationships, power, and new justice ministries in their congregations.
 CRS Organizing staff will bring this training to congregations with at least 20 people ready to get trained.

 - Living Out the Gospel Call to Do Justice

 - Understanding Power in Your Congregations

 - Relational Meetings